ardamz/my-demo/Step34.md

 ![Screenshot](https://github.com/ardamz/my-demo/blob/main/Project16/TerraformInit.png)

-2. I ran the `terraform plan` command to see a preview of what terraform intends to create, once i was happy with it, i ran the `terraform apply` command.
+2. I ran the `terraform plan` command to see a preview of what terraform intends to create, once I was happy with it, I ran the `terraform apply` command.

 ![Screenshot](https://github.com/ardamz/my-demo/blob/main/Project16/TerraformPlan.png)